State-to-State disputes

 • advising a Middle Eastern State in the mediation of a land and maritime boundary dispute

-• advising a northern European State in a number of proceedings before the ECtHR and CJEU
+• advising a northern European State in a number of proceedings before the ECHR and CJEU

 • advising Somalia in a dispute against Kenya concerning delimitation of a maritime boundary in the Indian Ocean

-• advising an Asian State in an ad hoc arbitration under UNCLOS before the PCA relating to maritime entitlements
+• advising an Asian State in an ad hoc arbitration under UNCLOS relating to maritime entitlements